crina-pungulescu/maat/docs/index.md

 MA'AT is a multilingual information system that observes how higher education is discussed across global media, policy documents, and institutional sources.
 It aggregates RSS feeds from diverse linguistic ecosystems and transforms them into a structured dataset using semantic filtering and language-agnostic embeddings.

-The system does not aim to summarize events, but to map recurring patterns in how universities, governance structures, and academic systems are described across the world.
+The system aims to map recurring patterns in how universities, governance structures, and academic systems are evolving across the world.

----

-## Problem

-Higher education discourse is fragmented across languages, institutions, and media systems.
-Policy debates in Europe, journalistic coverage in the United States, and institutional communications in Asia rarely share a unified semantic frame.

-As a result, global patterns in academic governance, funding, labour, and reform remain difficult to observe at scale.

-MA'AT explores whether these fragmented narratives can be aligned through a minimal semantic layer.

 ---